Chiral charge conservation and ballistic magnetotransport in a disordered Weyl semimetal: Random Dirac mass and the chiral anomaly

 Now let us first turn off the scalar disorder and leave only the random Dirac mass.
 In this case, transport can only happen through the percolating cluster of 1D chiral modes, bound to the vortex lines of~$\theta$.
 Consider a single straight vortex line of unit positive vorticity, which we will orient along the $z$-axis for convenience.
 Solving the Dirac equation with such a vortex configuration in the mass, one obtains the wavefunction of the bound state~\cite{CallanHarvey} \beq \Psi_+(\br) = e^{- \frac{1}{v_F} \int_0^r d r' |m(r')|} (1, 0, 0, -i)^T, \eeq where the integral is along the radial direction, normal to the vortex line.
 The eigenstate energy of this state is $\epsilon_+(\bk) = v_F k_z$, i.e. this is a 1D right-handed chiral mode.
 For a vortex with opposite vorticity one gets \beq \Psi_-(\br) = e^{- \frac{1}{v_F} \int_0^r d r' |m(r')|} (0, 1, -i, 0)^T, \eeq which has eigenstate energy $\epsilon_-(\bk) = - v_F k_z$, i.e. this is a left-handed 1D mode.
-Note that the two states are related to each other as \beq \Psi_-(\br) = - i \tau^z \sigma^y \Psi_+(\br). \eeq Since $(i \tau^z \sigma^y)^2 = -1$, a closed loop, made of such 1D bound chiral modes, carries a Berry phase of $\pi$.
+Note that the two states are related to each other as \beq \Psi_-(\br) = - i \tau^z \sigma^y \Psi_+(\br). \eeq Since $(i \tau^z \sigma^y)^2 = -1$, a closed loop, made of such 1D bound chiral modes, carries a Berry phase of $\pi$ (the dynamical phase is strictly zero since we are considering bound states at zero energy).
 This implies that the dynamics of the electrons on the percolating cluster of chiral modes is not diffusive, since diffusion would require random phases on any closed loop~\cite{Lee85}.

 The percolating chiral modes will inevitably intersect (approach closely) and tunneling between modes of different chirality will take place at these intersection points.
 We note that, in the absence of a random scalar potential, the tunneling process itself does not result in random phases on closed loops, only its magnitude is random.
 Given the non-diffusive nature of the dynamics and the chiral anomaly of Eq.~\eqref{eq:11}, which is unaffected by the random mass (chiral anomaly is the source of the gapless chiral modes), one comes to the conclusion that, at long distances, the tunneling between intersecting chiral modes must recreate the massless Dirac dispersion of Eq.~\eqref{eq:1} after averaging.
 Another way to put this is that the only state that, in the absence of a finite density of states at the Fermi energy or strong interactions, is consistent with the topological response of Eq.~\eqref{eq:11}, is a Weyl semimetal (see e.g. Ref.~\cite{Yi25} for an explicit construction of a Weyl semimetal dispersion out of an array of coupled chiral modes).